Advising for Mathematics and Statistics

 As described in the major requirements, all 3 of the mathematics majors require a sequence of sophomore courses followed by a selection of appropriate elective courses during the junior and senior years.
 The majors culminate in a Senior Experience project, generally involving independent work under the guidance of a faculty member.
 See the Computer Science and Economics websites for further information about those programs.

-For further information, contact the department chair: Joe Gregg, Associate Professor of Mathematics.
+For further information, contact the department chair: Scott Corry, Professor of Mathematics.